 Weather

 December is the transition month on the Galápagos Islands between the dry season and the warmer wet season.
-The air starts getting warmer, with temperatures rising to 80 °F, and the water is warm, with temperatures around 73 °F. It is a great month to visit the islands as the Guarúa season has come to an end and the nights become warmer as well.
-You can expect barely any rain and not too much heat and humidity.
+The air starts to warm to 80°F (27°C), and the water is warm at around 73°F (23°C).
+It's a great month to visit the islands, as the guarúa season has ended and the nights are getting warmer.
+You can expect barely any rain, little to no heat, and low humidity.

-Due to this perfect balance, the Galápagos Islands are perfect for enjoying a wide variety of activities, such as snorkeling, hiking, diving, swimming, and sports adventures.
-You might experience a lot of different weather days, which is great for water-based activities one day and land-based ones the next.
+You might experience a wide range of weather, which is great for water-based activities one day and land-based ones the next.
 The skies become clearer, which is great for sunbathing on the boat deck and enjoying quality beach time.

 Crowds & Costs

-December starts the second peak season on the Galápagos Islands and tends to get busy across the different islands.
+December marks the second peak season on the Galápagos Islands and tends to get busy across the archipelago.
 With the Christmas holidays taking place, you can expect a lot more tourism than in the previous months.
-That means it gets quite a lot more expensive as well, so make sure to book your flight and hotel several months in advance.
-You should also book any tours, especially water-based tours, and cruises beforehand since the demand is much higher during the month.
-Overall, spending the Christmas time in on the islands, amongst active December wildlife and nature, is a one of a kind experience.
+That means it gets quite a bit more expensive, so make sure to book your flight and hotel several months in advance.
+You should also book any tours, especially water-based tours and cruises, in advance, since demand is much higher during the month.
+Overall, spending the Christmastime on the islands, among active December wildlife and nature, is a one-of-a-kind experience.

 Where to Go

-One of the December highlights on the Galápagos Islands is the hatching giant tortoise eggs, and you have a good chance of seeing baby tortoises on Isabela Island.
-Alternately, head to Española Island to see young waved albatross chicks gaining their wing feathers and preparing for takeoff on.
-It is the last month of the year to see the waved albatrosses before they fly off.
+One of the December highlights on the Galápagos Islands is the hatching of giant tortoise eggs, and you have a good chance of seeing baby tortoises on Isla Isabela.
+Alternatively, head to Isla Española to see young waved albatross chicks gaining their wing feathers and preparing for takeoff.
+It's the last month of the year to see the waved albatrosses before they fly off.

-Get ready to see a lot of Galápagos green sea turtles in December, as they are highly active during the month.
-It is now that they begin mating, and you can spot many of them while snorkeling and diving in the waters.
-Some of the best places to see them are around Isabela and Fernandina Island
+Get ready to see a lot of Galápagos green sea turtles in December, as they're highly active during the month.
+It's now that they begin mating, and you can spot many of them while snorkeling and diving in the waters.
+Some of the best places to see them are around Isabela and Isla Fernandina.

-Take a trip to Tortuga Bay, named for the black turtles that nest throughout the white sand beach.
-It is known as one of the most beautiful beaches on the Galápagos Islands, with calm turquoise waters protected by a coral reef.
-You will find marine iguanas here, and during December's mating season, they start showing bright colors to attract mates.
+Take a trip to Tortuga Bay, named for the black turtles that nest throughout the white sand beach. it's known as one of the most beautiful beaches on the Galápagos Islands, with calm turquoise waters protected by a coral reef. you'll find marine iguanas here, and during December's mating season, they start showing bright colors to attract mates.

 Chat with a local specialist who can help organize your trip.